 Welcome to the Pharmacy Profession!

-The term “new practitioner” means different things to different pharmacists.
-If you think of yourself as a new practitioner, you are a new practitioner, and as such, you’re likely to have questions, challenges, and special interests different from those of pharmacists who have been practicing for several years.
+If you’re a “new practitioner” – generally defined as a pharmacist who entered practice within the past 5 years – you’re likely to have questions, challenges, and special interests different from those of pharmacists who have been practicing for several years.

-As you transition into your pharmacy career, know that TPA works for you, and beside you, to positively impact pharmacy practice in Tennessee.
-If you ever have any questions, feel free to reach out to a member of our staff.
+As you transition into your pharmacy career, know that TPA works for you and with you, to positively impact pharmacy practice in Tennessee.
+If you ever have questions, feel free to reach out to a member of our staff.

 TPA’s main channel of communication is through email, but you’ll also want to keep your full TPA profile updated to ensure you’re receiving everything your membership has to offer.